tauri-apps/tauri-discord-bot/README.md

     -   `/thread solve`: Removes ? and adds ✅ at the beginning of the thread name and sets the archive duration to 1hr
     -   `/thread archive`: Archive an active thread without marking it as solved
     -   `/thread reopen`: Reopen a thread that's been accidentally marked as solved
+-   `threads`: These are commands to manage all threads in the guild
+    -   `/threads list [filter]`: Lists currently active threads in the guild

 ## Stack